Las Vegas’ No. 1 Firefighter has finally retired after 25 years of service.

 His art, however, was never far from his side.
-In the late 70’s and early 80’s, he cranked out a monthly a cartoon strip called “Frank & Ziggy” for a 4-state motorcycle magazine, Freedom Rider.
+In the late ’70s and early ’80s, he cranked out a monthly cartoon strip called “Frank & Ziggy” for a 4-state motorcycle magazine, Freedom Rider.
 Once on the job, there were always situations that demanded an Albaitis cartoon.
 There is no shortage of material for “gotcha” cartoons in any firehouse.
 Over the years the “toons” evolved into serious art and in 1995, his first national release, “Return To Glory” was unveiled.

 Many of his paintings have hidden or ambiguous images.
 At the request of the late Harvey Eisner – then editor of Firehouse Magazine, to create the cover of their Millennium Issue in the fall of 1999, Albaitis followed the directive to “imagine” American Fire & Rescue in the year 2025.
 While rocket-powered fire engines dominate the foreground, an orange/red nebulae in the distant background swirls with the image of a horse-drawn stream pumper in the epic, “Millennium Challenge”.
-His “American Grace”, a tribute to the responders of September 11th, 2001 seems to center on the image of an American Flag when, actually what appears to be a flag is the twisted, glowing wreckage of the smoldering towers, a pike pole of a firefighter in the foreground and the lighted windows of a sky-scraper in the distance aligning with the star field area of the illusion; there is no flag in the piece.
+His “American Grace”, a tribute to the responders of September 11th, 2001 seems to center on the image of an American Flag when, actually what appears to be a flag is the twisted, glowing wreckage of the smoldering towers.
+A pike pole of a firefighter in the foreground and the lighted windows of a skyscraper in the distance aligning with the starfield area, complete the illusion; there is no flag in the piece.